KatherineMichel/digital-commonplace/projects.md

 * [Practical Programming](https://dabeaz-course.github.io/practical-python/) and [Practical Programming GitHub](https://github.com/dabeaz-course/practical-python)

 <!--
-pyweek
-https://twitter.com/webology/status/1408052573454704640 | ✨ Jeff Triplett ✨ on Twitter: "👾 Assuming there is a @pyweek this September, I think I can actually take a week and build something this fall.
-Kind of excited about that possibility." / Twitter

 Games
 http://inventwithpython.com/pygame/ | Making Games with Python & Pygame
 https://www.renpy.org/ | The Ren'Py Visual Novel Engine